eahrold/AHKeychain/README.md

 ##AHKeychain
-###Objective-c Class for working accessing OSX keychains and keychain items.
+###Objective-c Class for managing OSX keychains and keychain items.

 _This is project is a derivative of SSKeychain https://github.com/soffes/sskeychain/_